-Universal Basic Income (or UBI) is a trendy social policy concept being tossed about by a wide variety of thought leaders from Silicon Valley to the Washington DC think tanks.
-Whether it is a solution to combat the loss of jobs through automation, stimulate innovation and entrepreneurship, or help complement the existing social safety nets of society, there are a myriad of proponents and detractors with compelling arguments on both sides.
+What is Universal Basic Income?
+Universal Basic Income (or UBI) is a trendy social policy concept being tossed about by a wide variety of thought leaders from Silicon Valley to Washington DC think tanks.
+Whether it is a solution to combat the loss of jobs through automation, stimulate innovation and entrepreneurship, or help complement the existing social safety nets of society, there are myriad of proponents and detractors with compelling arguments on both sides.

 A fixed cash payment from the government is not a new concept.
 Several foreign countries (Canada, Finland, and the Netherlands) have experimented with this concept on a limited scale with varying disputed results.
 Milton Friedman and Martin Luther King, Jr. advocated a basic income policy in the 1960’s to help mitigate poverty.
 In addition, President Nixon’s proposal (called the Family Assistance Plan) was presented to the Senate in 1970 but failed to garner enough support to become law.
 Hawaii is currently studying the possibility of implementing a universal basic income.